airslice/czml-writer-wiki/CZML/StripeOrientationValue.md

 #StripeOrientation (value)

 The orientation of stripes in the stripe material.
+Valid values are "HORIZONTAL" or "VERTICAL".

 **Type**: string

 ##Values

-* `HORIZONTAL` - The stripes are oriented horizontally along the X axis.
+* `HORIZONTAL`

-* `VERTICAL` - The stripes are oriented vertically along the Y axis.
+* `VERTICAL`